Showing 97-120 of 282 results

 An old-time favorite that was established in American gardens before 1700.

-A dark air-cured tobacco historically used for chewing and cigarette blends.
+Turkish-type tobacco historically used for pipe and cigarette blending.

 Compact butterhead-type plants with small, tennis ball sized heads.